sorrynofocus/Jotter/NoBuild/Notes.md

 - Add date/time stamps.
 Can use this to see most recent notes (as an option in settings)
 - Add tags.
 When user adds #{Tag} then let's find similar notes

+Fixes:
+- If you open a note more than one time, duplicate note will appear.
+Added functionality to open the note only one time.
+- When closing the application, child windows do not close.
+Added functionality to close all child windows.